Generic Name: brimonidine ophthalmic (bri MO ni deen)

 This list is not complete.
 Other drugs may interact with brimonidine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

-More Alphagan resources
+More about Alphagan (brimonidine ophthalmic)

 Where can I get more information?

 - Your pharmacist can provide more information about Alphagan P.